-If so they must have a Work Permit, this includes Year 11’s that have had their 16th Birthday!
+If so, they must have a Work Permit.
+This includes Year 11’s that have had their 16th Birthday!

-Without a Work Permit a child is working illegally and is therefore not covered by the Employers Liability Insurance.
-A child working for a family member’s business - including their parents requires a permit.
+Without a Work Permit, a child is working illegally and is therefore not covered by the Employers Liability Insurance.
+A child working for a family member’s business - including their parents, requires a permit.

 The form needs to be completed by the prospective employer, parents/carers of the child.
-It must be returned with a passport sized photograph to address on the form.
+It must be returned with a passport sized photograph to the address on the form.

 - No child shall start work before 7am or work after 7pm on any day of the week.